 - You’re looking to manage multiple projects and teams.

-- You plan to invest money in a tool.
+- You can afford to invest a bit more money into an extensive PM tool.

 Looking for a Trello or Asana alternative?
 Try Plaky